All Episodes

 And sometimes when you negotiate a good deal, both sides need to leave the table a little bit unhappy.

-And so um Secretary Rubio and Mike Waltz are traveling to Saudi Arabia next week to restart and kick start uh these negotiations with the Ukrainian delegation again.
+And so Secretary Rubio and Mike Waltz are traveling to Saudi Arabia next week to restart and kickstart these negotiations with the Ukrainian delegation again.

-Um and as the President has said, we need to s we need a ceasefire, we need an economic partnership between the United States and Ukraine, which will be a great deterrent to Russian aggression, ma may I add.
+We need an economic partnership between the United States and Ukraine, which will be a great deterrent to Russian aggression, may I add.

 It's also a great economic partnership for the Ukrainian people.

-Um those are two necessities put on the table by President Trump, and we hope that President Zelensky and the Ukrainian people will agree to them so we can move forward with a true peace agreement that is lasting under this President Donald Trump.
+And we hope that President Zelensky and the Ukrainian people will agree to them so we can move forward with a true peace agreement that is lasting under this President, Donald Trump.

 They told the president, if not for him, they would be dead.